AcademyPgh/Y3S1-ReplayFX/howtorename.md

    1. Make a provisioning profile at https://developer.apple.com > Provisioning Profiles > All.
    1. Get the P12 file from John.
 (It's on the iMac at LFG in Documents)
 1. Press 'save' until it's happy.
 Then build.
+1. Go to Distribute > Stores > Connect to Store > App Store Connect.
+Select your app and 'Assign'.
+It will probably not have the right icon yet

 ## Check to make sure everything worked
 You'll have to run the project on something with an Android emulator and something with an iOS emulator.
 Here are the areas to check: